 - Latency—The number of clock cycles, in a steady state, that elapse between the Optimized FPGA VI accepting an input and producing the corresponding output.

 - Initiation Interval (II)—The number of clock cycles that must elapse between calls to the Optimized FPGA VI.

 If an Optimized FPGA VI has multiple loops, the output interval depends on the loops connected to the output and might not correlate to the initiation interval.

 You can use the Advanced tab in the VI Estimation dialog box to access options that provide more precise control of FPGA resource utilization:

 - Routing Margin—The routing margin affects how FPGA resources connect together.
 If you are having trouble achieving your target clock rate, you can increase the routing margin to achieve better results, but note that increasing the routing margin increases the number of flip-flops your algorithm requires.

 - Resource Budget—Adjust the resource budget sliders to specify what percentage of the total FPGA resources is available for the circuit.
-By default LabVIEW makes all FPGA resources available in equal proportion.
+By default all FPGA resources are available in equal proportion.
 Disable Link resource budgets to specify individual budgets for each FPGA resource.